Palm oil may rise to 3,919-4,008 ringgit range

-SINGAPORE: Palm oil may rise to a range of 3,919-4,008 ringgit per tonne, as it has broken a falling trendline and the upper trendline of a small wedge.
+SINGAPORE: Palm oil may rise to a range of 3,919 ringgit to 4,008 ringgit per tonne, as it has broken a falling trendline and the upper trendline of a small wedge.

 The break opened the way towards the Sept.
 21 high of 3,919 ringgit.